ashsiv/CarND-Kidnapped-Vehicle-Project/README.md

-# End to End Vehicle Localizer
+# End to End Sparse Localizer

 This project highlights the implementation of an End to End sparse localization of a vehicle in C++.